moonrepo/moon/CONTRIBUTING.md

 - Node.js >= v14.15
 - Rust >= 1.61
 - Git >= 2.28 (for `test-coverage`)
+- Just

 ## Setup

 On your first checkout of the repository, you'll need to install dependencies and build the project.

+Before following the rest of this guide you will need to install [Just](https://github.com/casey/just)

 ### Rust